ChironSZTE/cave-of-chiron/_pages/topics/docker/volumes.md

 Existing volumes can be listed with the `docker volume list` command.

 ### Changing volume settings
 Changing volume settings after creation is not possible without recreating it.

-Be sure to backup all data in the volume before you deleting it!
+Be sure to backup all data in the volume before deleting it!
+{: .notice--warning}

 ### Deleting volumes
 You can delete a volume with the `docker volume remove <name>` command.

-Warning!
+Deletion is permanent!
 All data will be lost!
+{: .notice--danger}

 ## Volume drivers